digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Command from Router to initiate file transfer: `tftp -r busybox-mipsel -g 192.168.0.100`

-The full version of busybox was then available to user for further enumeration.
+The full version of busybox was then available to use for further enumeration.

 ## Enumerating /var folder

-Using the new full version of Busybox grep was utilized to search for file with "pass" in it in order to identify possible hardcoded passwords.
+Using the new full version of Busybox grep was utilized to search for files with "pass" in it in order to identify possible hardcoded passwords.

 Command: `/var/temp/_tools/busybox-mipsel grep -r 'pass' .`